I have put together lots of fun St George’s Day activities for you to enjoy with the kids.

 One popular theory is that it began in the 15th century when a rose bush miraculously bloomed in the spot where Saint George killed the dragon.

 Today, it is a common custom in Catalonia and some other parts of the world to give a rose to a loved one on Saint George’s Day as a symbol of love and affection.

-I always try and add books to any subject we study, these are the best kids books about St George:
+I always try and add books to any subject we study, check out our favorite book lists for kids.
+These are the best kids’ books about St George:

 Or what about letting the kids watch the film, George and the Dragon?

-Download the free St George’s Day colouring printables
+Download the free St George’s Day coloring printables